Tolerance/Tolerance/docs/operation-runners.rst

 Once you've created your `operation <operations.html>`_, you now have to run it using an operation runner.

-First of all, you've the set of operation runners that knows how to run the default operation:
+First of all, there's a set of operation runners that know how to run the default operation:

 - `CallbackOperationRunner`_ that is able to run callback operations.
 - `ChainOperationRunner`_ that is able to chain operation runners that supports different operation types.

-In addition, there's few useful operation runners that decorates an existing one to add extra features:
+In addition, there's a few useful operation runners that decorate an existing one to add extra features:

 - `RetryOperationRunner`_ will retry the operation until it is successful or considered as failing too much.
 - `BufferedOperationRunner`_ will buffer operations and try to run them.